Edited by Azizi Powell

 I've heard girls in Pittsburgh, Pennsylvania say "I'm alive/and on channel 5" (although there is no actual channel 5 Pittsburgh television station.)
 Another relatively common ending for this rhyme that I've seen online is "6,7,8,9, 10/ I'm dead again".

-Note that this e was also performed as a jump rope rhyme.
 It seems to me that by at least the late 1960s in the United States most jump rope rhymes had converted to hand clap rhymes.
 I think part of the reason for this is that people stopped hanging clothes outside to dry.
 Girls used portions of those clothes lines for jumping rope (individual or group jumping), and with the increased use of clothes dryers, there were fewer jump ropes.
 In contrast, no equipment is needed to play hand clap games, and they can be played anywhere.

 I disagree with those who think that this rhyme means or implies that the girl was pregnant.
 Instead, I believe that the girl stomach hurt because she ate too much candy and other sweets.